 - More expensive than some competitor brands

-- Strong odor may be unpleasant
+- The strong odor may be unpleasant

 - Doesn’t work as well on plastics or rubbers